tdaylan/pcat/docs/index.rst

     :type fluxdisttype: list of str

-    :param spatdisttype: Type of spatial distribution of sources for each population

-    :type spatdisttype: list of str

     :param spectype: Type of energy spectrum of sources for each population

     :type spectype: list of str